Call for Applications

 All application materials must be submitted in English.
 The application must include the following:

-- A cover letter telling us why you want to participate in the summer institute and what you would contribute (maximum 2 pages)
+- A cover letter telling us why you want to participate in the ICSLD and how the seminar will help you promote civic capacities and engagement in the area in which you live (currently or in the future) (maximum 2 pages)

 - A curriculum vitae

 - All application material can be sent as an email attachment in DOC or PDF format to email@example.com.

 Decisions will be announced before the end of May 2022.
 The total number of participants will be limited to 20 (approximately 5 from the U.S., 10 from Germany, and 5 from Ukraine.
 We are interested in applicants who have a long-term interest in developing the civic potential in their respective countries.